Android app project, made with a team of 4

 Work on QUTgo involved a front-end Android application and a back-end database with PHP commands.
 A majority of my contributions were to the front-end app.
 Android Studio was difficult to learn for the first few months, but these challenges were overcome with time and practice.
 I prepared weekly builds to showcase improvements and bug fixes.

-In the second half of development, I used Adobe Illustrator to create new image assets for the program.
+One of my major considerations throughout development was the end-user experience for QUTgo.
+In the second semester of development, I used Adobe Illustrator to create new image assets for the program.
 These files were passed on to a potential future team along with the codebase, so that future graphics would remain consistent.
-I did this because I thought a lot about the end-user experience for QUTgo.

 In the final weeks, Adobe Premiere Pro was used to prepare a demonstration of the app.
 I’d had previous experience throughout university with the application, and enjoyed the process of editing the video.
-It can be seen below.
+It can be seen at the top of this article.

 Alongside the demo video, we needed to submit a full report with comprehensive appendices.
 For around two weeks, the team put together a document with their contributions as I added my own inputs and proofread sections.
 I aim to give detail in what I submit, and format documents well.